tpt5cu/python-tutorial/libraries/flask/gunicorn/README.md

 - An I/O bounded application gets best performance from using "pseudo-threads" (i.e. gevent)
     - gevent enables "concurrency" in Python, which means executing 2 or more tasks at the same time.
 This could mean that 1 task gets worked on while the others are paused.
+        - However, I don't have an I/O bounded application.
+The file conversion operations run on the CPU and take forever.
+The CPU operations may take a long time, but they aren't asynchronous at all.
-    - However, gevent workers with the multiprocessing Python package don't work together at all.
+    - Gevent workers with the multiprocessing Python package don't work together at all.
+- Just use sync workers with gunicorn

 # Stop gunicorn